Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 When meshUpdater.Scan() finishes, the state will be changed to "Scanned".

-In the new state, you can see which models were found by the scanning script and can select, which of these you want to download by checking off the corresponding boxes.
+In the new state, you can see a list with the models that were found by the scanning script and can select, which of these you want to download by checking off the corresponding boxes.
 The "Download" button then calls meshUpdater.UpdateModels() (`Part 3: Downloading`_), in which the state is set to "Downloaded".